ocinpp/mosaic-generator/README.md

 # Using yarn
 yarn build
 yarn start

 ```

 ## Troubleshooting

-Common issues and solutions:
+If you encounter any issues with mosaic generation:

+1. **Check the browser console for error messages or logs**

+    - Open your browser's developer tools (usually F12 or right-click and select "Inspect")
+    - Go to the Console tab to view any error messages or logs

-1. **Image Upload Issues**
+2. **Image Upload Issues**

-    1. Ensure images are in supported formats (PNG, JPEG)
+    - Ensure images are in supported formats (PNG, JPEG)
-    2. Check file size limits in your browser
+    - Check file size limits in your browser

-2. **Generation Performance**
+3. **Generation Performance**

-    1. Reduce the number of pool images for faster processing
+    - Try using smaller tile sizes or fewer pool photos if the generation is taking too long
-    2. Use smaller target images for quicker results
+    - Use smaller target images for quicker results

-3. **Browser Compatibility**
+4. **Browser Compatibility**

-    1. Ensure your browser supports Web Workers
+    - Ensure your browser supports Web Workers and modern JavaScript features
-    2. Enable JavaScript execution
+    - Try updating your browser to the latest version

+5. **Clear browser cache and reload**

+    - Sometimes, clearing your browser's cache and reloading the page can resolve issues

+6. **Check for updates**

+    - Make sure you're using the latest version of the application

+If the issue persists after trying these steps, please report it by opening an issue on the project repository with a detailed description of the problem and steps to reproduce it.

 ## Contributing